 The Journey Continues

-It has been two years since I came out to the world as Jasmine-Arabella.
-There have been some very hard times.
+I came out to the world as Jasmine-Arabella in November of 2019, but that is far from the end of my story.
+Since then there have been some very hard times.
 I think I have felt the most intense pain I have ever felt in my life.
 At times I wasn’t sure how I was going to move forward, but I have.

 The next big thing I wanted to do was to fix things downstairs.
 This meant a lot of doctor visits and a lot of working with my healthcare.
 But there were also other things to be done before any surgery could happen.